eskinner31/eskinner31.github.io/_posts/2016-07-10-Productivity-App-Of-The-Week-Calm.md

 ###Getting Started

-Calm &trade does an excellent job leading you through your first week of meditation.
+Calm™ does an excellent job leading you through your first week of meditation.
 They have a 7 day intro session, that sits you down for 10 minutes and brings you through a guided meditation.
 It's literally that simple.
 For those of you who like to track stats and challenge yourself, they have a streak counter, so you can work on maintaining a streak as you meditate.
 What's really cool, is that they have a web app, and a mobile app so wherever you are, and whenever you feel as though you might have some private time, you can get in your meditation for the day.
 It's really that simple.

 If you'd like to get started, I would suggest that you head over to the App Store, Or the Play Store and download the app.
-Or, head over to the [Calm](www.calm.com) homepage and get started.
+Or, head over to the [Calm](www.calm.com)™ homepage and get started.

 Unfortunately, I have yet to decide whether or not I will pay money for the host of other guided meditation's they have.
 I have played with the idea before, and it's honestly